We will begin this sermon in Matthew 16. I will just touch on this a little bit.

 Revelation 12:9 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth and his angels were cast out with him.

-Satan is highly intelligent but it is twisted toward deceit.
+Satan is highly intelligent, but his intelligence is twisted toward deceit.
 He co-operates with no one unless it serves his deceitful purposes to do that kind of thing.
 The way of sin among mankind began with his deception of Adam and Eve.
-Again I bring this to your attention, the law of first mention.
+Again, I bring this to your attention: the law of first mention.
 How did Satan get Adam and Eve to sin?
 He deceived them.
 Adam and Eve stood, as it were, for all of mankind.
-They represented everybody and so we come to the time of the end and the first thing Jesus reminds us of is be careful that no one deceives you.
+They represented everybody and so we come to the time of the end and the first thing Jesus reminds us of is, "Be careful that no one deceives you."

 One of the clearest examples might be with John 6:44.
 Every one of us knows what that scripture means, but that is not the way the people in the world look at that scripture.
 The way they look at it, and the way they will argue with that clear statement is they claim that anybody can have salvation at any time.
 They never seem to catch the fact that if that is true and they are volunteering to be Christ's disciple or whatever, that because they have volunteered, God's sovereignty is taken right out of the picture.